obscrivn/RBootcamp2/chapter2.md

 # attaching data
 attach(mydata)

-# cylinders greater than 4
+# cylinders are greater than 4

 # cyl is greater than 4 and disp is less than 400